markmelix/markmelix/README.md

 ###

 I'm Mark, a passionate Backend Developer.
 My journey started in childhood, tinkering with \*nix systems and sketching out websites for fun.
 At 16, I joined Yandex Lyceum, where our teacher challenged us to create an IoT infrastructure for cabinet automation.
 That’s how [SmartCab](https://github.com/smart-cab) was born.
-Later, while studying at Central University, I tried building a fast way to integrate Loyalty Platforms for small businesses—Ballki.
+Later, while studying in Central University, I was working on a fast way to integrate Loyalty Platforms for small businesses—Ballkit.
 Today, I’m eager to push my skills further in Distributed Systems development.

 ###